ihuntington/scropple-puppet/README.md

-# Scropple puppet
+# Scropple Puppet

 A [last.fm](https://last.fm) scraper using Puppeteer.

 I wanted to free my data from Last.fm so I wrote this set of scripts.
-It could probably be much more efficient in regards to the scraping strategy and perhaps to how the data is stored.
+It could be much more efficient in regards to the scraping strategy and perhaps to how the data is stored but it suits my needs for now.

 1. Create a `config.json` with a username property: